ASaragga/FinCalc/README.md

 **International Trade**
 In international trade finance, several financial products and instruments are commonly used to facilitate and secure cross-border transactions.
 Here are the main financial products:

 **Foreign Direct Investment: Establishing New Operations and Mergers & Aquisitions**.
 Direct investment implies a long-term interest and a significant degree of influence or control over the business operations.
-It’s different from portfolio investment, where investors simply purchase financial assets like stocks or bonds without control over the business.
-Foreign Direct Investment refers to an investment made by a company or individual from one country into business interests in another country,
+It’s different from portfolio investment, where investors simply purchase financial assets like stocks or bonds without control over the business. *Foreign* Direct Investment refers to a direct investment made by a company or individual from one country into business interests in another country,

 **Complications: Exchange Rates**